vitest-dev/vitest/docs/api/expect.md

 You can provide an optional `hint` string argument that is appended to the test name.
 Although Vitest always appends a number at the end of a snapshot name, short descriptive hints might be more useful than numbers to differentiate multiple snapshots in a single it or test block.
 Vitest sorts snapshots by name in the corresponding `.snap` file.

 :::tip
-  When snapshot mismatch and causing the test failing, if the mismatch is expected, you can press `u` key to update the snapshot for once.
+  When a snapshot mismatches and causes the test to fail, if the mismatch is expected, you can press `u` key to update the snapshot once.
 Or you can pass `-u` or `--update` CLI options to make Vitest always update the tests.
 :::

 ```ts